hcorry98/DrColeman/README.md

 11. Remember this allocated elastic IP address--you will need it in Section 4 to assign your domain name to your instance

+12. Test to make sure your website is visible by visiting the elastic IP address in your web browser(`http://[elastic IP address]`)

 ### Third, purchase a domain name:

 1. Go to AWS account